 In doing so, use was made of the possibilities offered by an ‘renewed’ SA to grant the sole manager the same rights in the articles of association as in an SCA, so that the change of legal form has no impact on the anchoring structure.

 On 30 October 2020, an Extraordinary General Meeting decided to introduce loyalty voting rights.
-This means that each KBC Ancora share registered in the register of registered shares in the name of the same shareholder for an uninterrupted period of at least two years, in accordance with Article 27 of the Articles of Association, is granted double voting rights.
+This means that each KBC Ancora share registered in the register of registered shares in the name of the same shareholder for an uninterrupted period of at least two years is granted double voting rights.
 The other shares carry the right to one vote.
 Dematerialised shares do not benefit from the double voting right.